THE DATA SCHEME

 The Act contains general privacy protections that minimise the sharing of personal information, prohibit the re-identification of data that has been de-identified, and prohibit the storage or access of personal information outside Australia.
 Express consent is always required to share biometric data.

-The Act also contains purpose specific privacy protections, depending on the data sharing purpose of the project.
+The Act also contains purpose-specific privacy protections, depending on the data sharing purpose of the project.

 Participants must enter into a data sharing agreement which sets out the details of the data sharing project.
 A data sharing agreement must describe how the participants will give effect to the data sharing principles and how the project serves the public interest.

 Details from data sharing agreements will be recorded on a register, kept and maintained by the Commissioner.
+Data must not be shared until the data sharing agreement has been registered.

 The Commissioner must keep public registers of accredited users, accredited data service providers, and data sharing agreements.